melirian/7-segment-display/README.md

 # 7-segment-display

 ## Goal
-To recognize numbers on 7 segment display using Tensorflow/Keras.
+To recognize numbers on 7 segment display using Tensorflow/Keras and OpenCV.

 ## Data set
 The data set used from [here](https://np.reddit.com/r/MachineLearning/comments/j10ub1/p_like_mnist_but_for_7segment_displays/).